Morgan Aero 8: Aero 8 Series 2 (2004–2005)

 Further revisions included a conversion to standard 5 stud wheels, uprated gearbox, brakes and other elements of the running gear.
 The car retained the same overall dimensions but internal space was increased by moving the doors further out and making the wings/running boards narrower over the Series 1.

-The unusual asymmetric dashboard of the Series 1 was replaced with a more conventionally styled dashboard however the fly-off handbrake was retained.
+The unusual asymmetric dashboard of the Series 1 was replaced with a more conventionally styled dashboard, however, the fly-off handbrake was retained.

-Something in the region of 60 cars (both LHD and RHD) were produced.
+Somewhere in the region of 60 cars (both LHD and RHD) were produced.

 Aero 8 Series 3 (2005–2007)

 The third iteration of the Aero was largely around adding the new style Mini headlamps with changes to the wings and front panels resolving the famous squint of the earlier cars.
 It retained the interior and mechanical platform of the Series 2.
 This new front design went on to be used on the new AeroMax and subsequent Aero models.

 Approximately 200 Series 3 models were produced.